Eshku/Indirect/README.md

 - **Entity**: ID representing game object.
 - **Component**: Class that acts as a **schema** for component data, defining how it's stored in TypedArrays.
-- **Archetype**: All entities with the exact same set of components are categorized under same archetype.
+- **Archetype**: All entities with exact same set of components are categorized under same archetype.
 - **[System](app/client/Systems)**: Container for logic.
 Systems operate on entities that have a specific set of components.
 - **[Managers](app/client/Managers)**: Storage of some resource, API to interact with it.
 - **[Service](app/client/Services)**: Glorified set of on-demand utilities.

 #### Archetypes and Chunks: Core of Data Management

-[`EntityManager`](./app/client/ECS/EntityManager/EntityManager.js) is the heart of the ECS, responsible for managing all entities, archetypes, and their data.
+[`EntityManager`](./app/client/ECS/EntityManager/EntityManager.js) is the heart of ECS, responsible for managing all entities, archetypes, and their data.

-**Archetypes** define the structure of entities.
+**Archetypes** define structure of entities.
 An archetype represents a unique combination of components.
-All entities with the exact same set of components belong to the same archetype.
-This is managed internally by the `EntityManager`.
+All entities with exact same set of components belong to the same archetype.
+This is managed internally by `EntityManager`.

 - **Immortal Archetypes:** Archetype definitions are "immortal."
 Once an archetype is created (e.g., by creating an entity with a new combination of components), it is never destroyed, even if it contains no entities.
-This avoids the performance cost of "archetype churn" (repeatedly creating and destroying archetypes), which would force the `QueryManager` to constantly re-evaluate all active queries.
+This avoids the performance cost of "archetype churn" (repeatedly creating and destroying archetypes), which would force `QueryManager` to constantly re-evaluate all active queries.

 Each archetype's data is organized into fixed-size **[Chunks](./app/client/ECS/ArchetypeManager/Chunk.js)**.
 A Chunk is a contiguous block of memory that directly stores entities and their associated component data in a Structure of Arrays (SoA) layout.